Samic8/samdawson.dev-vue/blog/2018-05-07-questions.md

 ### How does it work in the browser?
 #### Simple Request
-There a few [characteristics of a request that will make it a "simple request"](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#Simple_requests).
+There are few [characteristics of a request that will make it a "simple request"](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#Simple_requests).
 For example, in the diagram below we are using a GET method which could be a "simple request".

 ![Simple Example](images/Simple.png)